 - Efficacy of IONIS-TTR Rx as measured by change from baseline in the Norfolk Quality of Life Diabetic Neuropathy questionnaire [ Time Frame: 65 weeks ]

 - Efficacy of IONIS-TTR Rx based on the change from baseline in the following measures: [ Time Frame: 65 weeks ]

 - Modified Body Mass Index and Body Mass Index

 - Individual components of the mNIS+7

-- Pharmacodynamic effect of ISIS-TTR Rx based on the change from baseline in transthyretin and retinol binding protein 4 [ Time Frame: 65 weeks ]
+- Pharmacodynamic effect of IONIS-TTR Rx based on the change from baseline in transthyretin and retinol binding protein 4 [ Time Frame: 65 weeks ]